eduardoschlichting/fip_eduardoschlichting/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+5. Submit a pull request with a clear description of what you have done and what does it changes :D

 # History
 Write history